Sampling in Software Engineering Research: A Critical Review and Guidelines: Results and Discussion

 \subsection{RQ3: Research methodologies}

-Predominately quantitative studies outnumber predominately qualitative studies 100 to 13.
-Of those 100 quantitative studies, 77 report experimental evaluations of software tools, models, or machine learning approaches.
-Eight studies involve mining software repositories; eight studies report on different kinds of user studies, and five are questionnaire-based surveys.
+Predominately quantitative studies outnumber predominately qualitative studies 126 to 16.
+Of those 126 quantitative studies, 98 report experimental evaluations of software tools, models, or machine learning approaches.
+Nine studies involve mining software repositories; nine studies report on different kinds of user studies, and six are questionnaire-based surveys.
 Beyond that, the diversity of approaches defies organization into common methodological categories.
 For instance, one study involves comparing software metrics; others build taxonomies.
-Table~\ref{tab_cross_method-strategy} contrasts empirical methods and the utilized sampling strategies.
+Table~\ref{tab_cross_method-strategy} contrasts empirical methods with sampling strategy.